cjacker/opensource-toolchain-ch32v/README.md

 wlink flash WCH-LinkE-APP-IAP.bin
 ```

-**NOTE:** If you have windows system, you can always update WCH-Link/WCH-LinkE firmware to latest version by [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html). it will popup a window to ask you update or not when connect to target.

 # How to rescue bricked CH32V

 **NOTE: it can also rescue a bricked WCH-LinkE.**

 If accidently programing the wrong firmware to target board, the SWDIO/SWCLK pins may be occupied for other purpose, the ch32v will be bricked.
-And it can not be probed and programmed by WCH-LinkE or ISP mode anymore.
+And it can not be probed and programmed by WCH-LinkE anymore.

 To rescue a bricked CH32V, we should erase the code flash totally.

 You need prepare a workable WCH-LinkE (not WCH-Link) and download [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
+Of course, you have to use Windows here.

 ## Clear all code flash by pin NRST